 A power of an arbitrator to make an order or give a direction (the primary power) includes the power to make the order subject to conditions and the power to make any ancillary order or direction the arbitrator considers appropriate for achieving the purpose for which the arbitrator may exercise the primary power.

-[Section 212 inserted by No. 42 of 2004 s.
+[Section 212 inserted: No. 42 of 2004 s.
 130.]

 213. Decisions and reasons, form and content of